ZhuangLab/storm-analysis/storm_analysis/multi_plane/README.txt

 measure_psf.py - Used to measure the PSF given the average z_stack and a text file with the z-offsets of each frame.

-mp_fit_c.py - The interface between Python and the C fitting library.
+mp_fit_c.py - The base interface between Python and the C fitting library.

+mp_fit_arb_c.py - The interface between Python and the C fitting library for "arbitrary" PSF fitting (Spliner, etc..).

+mp_fit_dao_c.py - The interface between Python and the C fitting library for Gaussian fitting.

 mp_utilities.py - A collection of utility functions used for multiplane analysis.

-multi_plane.py - Run multi-plane / multi-color analysis.
+multi_plane.py - Run multi-plane "arbitrary" PSF analysis.

+multi_plane_dao.py - Run multi-plane Gaussian PSF analysis.

 normalize_psfs.py - Normalizes the PSFs for each plane so that they have the correct (relative) height.